 Patagonia’s Spring River Waders come in 21 different sizes in petite, regular, and full ranges, including innovative “MS” (between small and medium) and “LM” (between medium and large) sizes.

 This flagship Simms women’s wader is a workhorse.
 And I mean it.
 I just sent my 7-year-old pair in for repairs for the first time after hard use on five continents.
 They may not be the most stylish women’s wader on the river, but I appreciate the thicker GORE-TEX G3 material in cold water.
 So I don’t mind the fact they take up slightly more space in my suitcase.

 The women’s-specific fit manages to somehow look almost flattering (a tall order for waders), and a scalloped top opening fits higher at the chest and lower in the back for comfort and coverage.
-The reach-through, microfleece-lined chest pocket has zippers, which a nice change from years past (oars tend to catch the pockets in certain situations).
-And patented front and back leg seams allow maximum mobility.
+The reach-through, microfleece-lined chest pocket has zippers, which is a nice change from years past (oars tend to catch the pockets in certain situations).
+And its patented front and back leg seams allow maximum mobility.